Black Beauty Marijuana Strain

 Bianchini has since worked out three distinct genotypes from this strain.
 All three of which produce different cannabinoids and coloration.
 Only one genotype produces hermaphrodite buds.
 When grown outdoors, this strain produced more THCV.
 Indoors, THCV can be brought out by ultraviolet light.

-Black Beauty is shaping up to be an excellent medical cannabis strain.
 Recent research on THCV suggests that the cannabinoid may prove useful for the future treatment of those with diabetes and obesity.
 It’s possible that this strain will one day be used as a key plant for the development of new cannabis medicines.

 Like other cannabinoids, THCV also has anti-inflammatory, antioxidant, and painkilling properties.
 That makes Black Beauty a potentially great choice for cannabis patients suffering from neurological or autoimmune conditions.
 Though the research on the topic is only in its infancy.